ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-guide-deep-learning.md

 ## Using fully connected layers with the Keras Functional API

 Below is an example of how to use a fully connected layer with the Keras functional API.

-We are actually using input data that is shaped like an image, to show the flexibility of the fully connected layer.
+We are using input data shaped like an image, to show the flexibility of the fully connected layer.
 This requires us to use a `Flatten` layer later in the network.

 ```python
 import numpy as np